Generalized angle vectors, geometric lattices, and flag-angles: Flag-angle vectors

 Theorem~\ref{thm:zono_span}, that we will prove in the next section, shows that the dimension of the affine hull of flag-vectors of $\Lflats(Z)$ where $Z$ ranges over all $d$-dimensional zonotopes is of dimension $2^{d-1}-1$.
 This proves the claim for exterior flag-angle vectors.

 The same reasoning applies to the interior flag-angle vectors and it suffices to determine the affine span of $(w_S(\Lflats(Z)^\op))_S$ for $d$-dimensional zonotopes $Z$.
-From Theorem~\ref{thm:unipot}, we deduce that

-Since $G_\poset(\q) \mapsto G_\poset(\tfrac{1}{\q})$ is linear, this shows that the spaces of flag-Whitney numbers of the first and of the second kind spanned by posets of rank $d+1$ are linearly isomorphic and completes the proof. \end{proof}
+Analogously to Corollary~\ref{cor:int_to_ext}, Theorem~\ref{thm:unipot} implies that the spaces of flag-Whitney numbers of the first and of the second kind spanned by posets of rank $d+1$ are linearly isomorphic, which completes the proof. \end{proof}